Khulan Jargalsaikhan

 I enrolled in an online Java Web Development bootcamp, where I gained real-world,

-hands-on experience building full-stack applications using the Java Spring Boot framework.
+hands-on experience building web applications using the Java Spring Boot framework.

 Problem-solving has always been my passion — whether it's tackling code, solving puzzles,

 or learning a new technology.
-Coding is the ultimate puzzle to me: infinite, challenging,
+Coding is the ultimate puzzle to me: challenging,

 and deeply rewarding.
 My passion for building and creating continues to drive me in my journey